What makes this product unique?

 What's the difference between this and all other Paula's Choice products you state help to improve the appearance of scars?
 You've suggested the Super Antioxidant Serum in the past, among other products for fading red marks and the like.
 Which one do I use?

 Several of our products help improve red marks from acne, though technically those marks aren't scars they're just red discolorations.
 You may continue to use any of those products to continue to fade red marks from past breakouts.

-CLINICAL Scar-Reducing Serum can help with this concern, too, but its main function is to reduce the formation and improve the appearance of scars resulting from wounds such as incisions, cuts, scrapes, and burns.
-If scars from those sources are not your concern, you do not need to add CLINICAL Scar-Reducing Serum to your routine.
-However, if you've been using one of our serums to improve the appearance of multiple types of scars, you can either switch to CLINICAL Scar-Reducing Serum or use both products (apply the serum fist, then follow with CLINICAL Scar-Reducing Serum).
+Clinical Scar-Reducing Serum can help with this concern, too, but its main function is to reduce the formation and improve the appearance of scars resulting from wounds such as incisions, cuts, scrapes, and burns.
+If scars from those sources are not your concern, you do not need to add Clinical Scar-Reducing Serum to your routine.
+However, if you've been using one of our serums to improve the appearance of multiple types of scars, you can either switch to Clinical Scar-Reducing Serum or use both products (apply the serum first, then follow with Clinical Scar-Reducing Serum).